LPR FAQ

 How does LPR work?

 When you register your vehicle through the Parking Portal, your license plate becomes your virtual permit.
-Our LPR system uses mounted cameras to scan license plates and confirm active parking permissions.
+Mounted cameras scan license plates and verify active parking permissions in real time.

 Do I still need to display a physical permit?

-No. Once your vehicle is registered and your permit is active, your license plate is your permit—nothing needs to be displayed.
+No. Once your vehicle is registered and your permit is active, nothing needs to be displayed.
+Your license plate is your permit.

 Can I register more than one vehicle?

-Yes, employees can register multiple vehicles, but only one vehicle may be parked on campus at a time.
-If more than one registered vehicle is found on campus simultaneously, it may result in a citation.
+Yes, employees can register multiple vehicles, but only one registered vehicle may be parked on campus at a time.
+If more than one registered vehicle is found on campus simultaneously, a citation may be issued.

 What if I get a new car or license plate?